nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 ### 2.8 Security Server Installation

-Issue the following command to install the security server packages (use package `xroad-securityserver-ee` to include configuration specific to Estonia; use package `xroad-securityserver-fi` to include configuration specific to Finland):
+Issue the following command to install the security server packages (use package `xroad-securityserver-ee` to include configuration specific to Estonia; use package `xroad-securityserver-fi` to include configuration specific to Finland etc.):

 ```
 sudo apt install xroad-securityserver
 ```